StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### trash_file_expire_time_sec

 - **Default:** 86,400 seconds
 - **Description:** The time interval at which to clean trash files.
+The default value has been changed from 259,200 to 86,400 since v2.5.17, v3.0.9, and v3.1.6.

 #### base_compaction_check_interval_seconds